Published: 8 Dec 2025 | Reading Time: 8 min read

 Linked lists help manage streams of data or serialized objects when the length is not fixed or known in advance.

-Linked lists are great for dynamic systems that change often, where flexible memory and efficient updates are more important than fast random access.
+Application of linked list are great for dynamic systems that change often, where flexible memory and efficient updates are more important than fast random access.
 The fact that they are found in operating systems, compilers, databases, browsers, and real-time applications tells us that they are very basic to modern computing.

 A linked list is a data structure that is able to increase or decrease the size of the list while it is being executed, thus it is a perfect solution for those programs that have a variable number of elements.